-- Under the Network & Internet Status section, select Network and Sharing Center. - Select Set up a new connection or network.
+- 2. Under the Change your network settings section, select Network and Sharing Center. - 3.
+Select Set up a new connection or network.

 A list of options is displayed, allowing you to manually search for and connect to a network or to create a new network connection.